 - Determine your unique, compelling story.
 Why should your audience listen to you?

 - Choose your delivery platforms.
 Will you blog?
 Tweet?
 Use Facebook?
 Pinterest?

 It is vital to create a schedule that will consistently turn out fresh and relevant content to engage your audience.
 Keep in mind that your theme should be focused on customer issues, not on your business.

 And don't forget to set aside time for analysis weekly.
 This step will aid you in understanding how effective your inbound marketing efforts have been and how they can be improved.

 Inbound marketing is about drawing people to your company naturally and organically.
 In contrast to traditional marketing methods that involve buying attention through ads and other promotional material, inbound marketing centers on earning your audience's interest.

 So, inbound marketing is a method to enable your business to reach potential customers in an organic way.
 But what can your business expect to gain by adopting this approach?

-This process is far more efficient than random outbound touch points and decreases the marketing costs by 61% per lead compared to traditional outbound marketing.
+- With that information in mind, marketers can create targeted content that educates buyers, answers questions, and solves problems.
+This process is far more efficient than random outbound touchpoints and decreases the marketing costs by 61% per lead compared to traditional outbound marketing.